aimee-mcneil-melville/ToDo-Full-Stack/packages/broken-kaleidoscope-solution/README.md

 <details>
   <summary>More about stretch challenges</summary>

-  Turn the components black as you right-click on them (hint: checkout `evt.preventDefault()` and `onContextMenu`).
-This may require that you import the `MouseEvent` type from react (read about more event types on this handy [TypeScript cheatsheet](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/forms_and_events/#list-of-event-types)).
+  Turn the components black as you right-click on them (hint: checkout `event.preventDefault()` and `onContextMenu`).
+This may require that you import the `React.MouseEvent` type from react (read about more event types on this handy [TypeScript cheatsheet](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/forms_and_events/#list-of-event-types)).

   Reduce the number of components rendered to something reasonable (500-1000) and try changing their colour on a timer every two seconds or so (hint: check out `useEffect` and `setInterval` vs `setTimeout`)
 </details>